danielsussa/resume/README.md

 * Responsible to convert a big monolithic in some pieces of microservices, and then, implemented an **API GATEWAY** to deal with SSO and logging.

-**Company:** Original Bank (aug/2015 to jun/2017)<br/>
+**Company:** Original Bank (Aug/2015 to Jun/2017)<br/>
 **Role**: Backend developer<br/>
 This was my first expressive professional challenge in IT field.
 This was a big step to learn how big companies (in this case, a big bank) used to work.
 * I was responsible to deal with big code reviews and ensure that the quality of code going to production was good.
 * I was in charge of the [Open API](https://developers.original.com.br/) and the OAUTH2 implementation, and to provide a meaningful mock application to help DEVs to code faster.

-**Freelancer**  (aug/2012 to aug/2015)<br/>
+**Freelancer**  (Aug/2012 to Aug/2015)<br/>
 **Role**: Web developer<br/>
 It was my first contact with programming.
 I started to learn how to code, and I developed some websites for small companies.
 I didn't know about any framework, so I developed most of my application using pure JAVA servlet application and no framework to deal with frontend (pure JS, CSS and HTML).
 It was really good to start that way to improve my understanding about how things work.
-As my last task there, I helped a friend develop an e-commerce and then I could improve my skills even more, and after that, when I was confident enough, I started looking for a job in a big company
+As my last task there, I helped a friend develop an e-commerce and then I could improve my skills even more, and after that, when I was confident enough, I started looking for a job in a big company.

 ## Languages
-* Portuguese - Fluent
+* Portuguese - native
-* Englisg - Advanced
+* English - Advanced

 ## Skills
-* **back-end:** Go, JAVA
+* **back-end:** Go, JAVA.
-* **front-end:** Angular, VueJS ,Javascript, Typescript, CSS3, LESS, HTML5, Thymeleaf
+* **front-end:** Angular, VueJS ,Javascript, Typescript, CSS3, LESS, HTML5, Thymeleaf.
-* **Ops:** Kubernetes, Docker, Shell, TravisCI, Jenkins, Ansible
+* **Ops:** Kubernetes, Docker, Shell, TravisCI, Jenkins, Ansible.
-* **Testing**: JUnit, Hexagonal architecture for testing, cypress for end-to-end
+* **Testing**: JUnit, Hexagonal architecture for testing, cypress for end-to-end.
-* **DB:** MySQL, OracleDB e MongoDB, Postgres
+* **DB:** MySQL, OracleDB e MongoDB, Postgres.

 ## Some phrases that I learned and I'm used to say